Sector Alpha

 Is FMCG - Contract Mfg a good sector to study for long term?

-FMCG - Contract Mfg shows mixed but improving signals — some stocks have strong fundamentals, worth selective study.
+FMCG - Contract Mfg shows strong research signals — majority of stocks have solid fundamentals and growing profits.

 • Valuation: 1 stocks appear undervalued